Unboxed-Software/solana-course/content/basic-solana-mobile.md

 # TL;DR

-- The Solana Mobile Wallet Adapter introduces a new protocol and flow for mobile apps to interact with wallets\
+- The Solana Mobile Wallet Adapter (MWA) introduces a new protocol and flow for mobile apps to interact with wallets
   - The Mobile Wallet Adapter creates a web socket connection between mobile apps and mobile wallets, allowing apps to submit transactions for signing
-- The simplest way to get started creating Solana mobile applications is with Solana Mobile's React Native packages `@solana-mobile/mobile-wallet-adapter-protocol` and `@solana-mobile/mobile-wallet-adapter-protocol-web3js`
+- The simplest way to get started creating Solana mobile applications is with Solana Mobile's [React Native packages](https://docs.solanamobile.com/react-native/setup) `@solana-mobile/mobile-wallet-adapter-protocol` and `@solana-mobile/mobile-wallet-adapter-protocol-web3js`
   - React native is very similar to React with a few mobile quirks

 # Overview

 Solana has gone mobile!
 For a long time, dApps were web-first rather than mobile-first.
 That started to change with the announcement of the Solana Mobile Stack (SMS) in 2022.
 This stack is designed to create dApps that provide a seamless mobile UX.
 It consists of the [Mobile Wallet Adapter (MWA)](https://docs.solanamobile.com/getting-started/overview#mobile-wallet-adapter), [Seed Vault](https://docs.solanamobile.com/getting-started/overview#seed-vault) and the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).

-Most relevant to your development journey is the Mobile Wallet Adapter.
+Most relevant to your development journey is the Mobile Wallet Adapter (MWA).
 The simplest way to get started is to use the Mobile Wallet Adapter with React Native to create a simple Android app.
 This lesson assumes you're familiar with React and Solana programming.
 If that's not the case, [start our course from the beginning](./intro-to-cryptography.md) and come back here when you feel ready!

 ## Intro To Solana Mobile

 Between the Solana Mobile Stack and the Saga mobile device, Solana Mobile has a lot of connotations.
 For the purposes of this course, we'll be focused on mobile application development where the apps interact with the Solana network.
-This opens up a whole new paradigm of Crypto use cases and behaviors.
+This opens up a whole new paradigm of crypto use cases and behaviors.

 ### Solana Mobile Use Cases